Copenhagen Coffee Guide

 Newer to the specialty coffee world than their upstairs neighbour Norway, Copenhagen has come leaps and bounds in the past few years.
 You might even say the city has a healthier scene currently than Oslo, based on the variety of high-quality coffee on offer, and the amount of people competing at the highest level.

 Led by the renegade Swedish-born Patrick Rolf, April is the name on everyones tongue, and rightfully so.
-With exceptionally sourced and roasted light-roast coffee, combined with Korean/Japanese style minimalism, the cafe is a "Must Hit" on your Copenhagen wanderings.
+With exceptionally sourced light-roast coffee, combined with Korean/Japanese style minimalism, the cafe is a "Must Hit" on your Copenhagen wanderings.

 LINK FOR MAP